betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 Professor Simon Hettrick is Deputy Director of the Software Sustainability Institute and a Director of the Southampton Research Software Group.
 Simon's research focuses on the use of software in the research community with the aim of understanding practices and demographics.
 Simon is a passionate advocate for Research Software Engineers.
 He orchestrated a campaign to gain recognition for this community, which has grown from a handful of people in 2013 to a substantial international community.
 He was the founding chair of the UK's Association of Research Software Engineers and was a founding Trustee of the Society of Research Software Engineering.

-Daniel S. Katz is Chief Scientst at the National Center for Supercomputing Applications (NCSA) and Research Associate Professor in Computer Science, Electrical and Computer Engineering, and the School of Information Sciences (iSchool) at the University of Illinois Urbana-Champaign.
+Daniel S. Katz is Chief Scientist at the National Center for Supercomputing Applications (NCSA) and Research Associate Professor in Computer Science, Electrical and Computer Engineering, and the School of Information Sciences (iSchool) at the University of Illinois Urbana-Champaign.
 Dan's interest is in the development and use of advanced cyberinfrastructure to solve challenging problems at multiple scales.
 His technical research interests are in applications, algorithms, fault tolerance, and programming in parallel and distributed computing, including HPC, Grid, Cloud, etc. He is also interested in policy issues, including citation and credit mechanisms and practices associated with software and data, organization and community practices for collaboration, and career paths for computing researchers.

 <!---
 Publish: yes